Flex-Blazing-Fox/kanban-server/README.md

   {
     "err": [
         "Email must be not empty",
-        "Must be email format",
+        "Must be Email format",
-        "password must be filled",
+        "Password must be filled",
         "Password min 6 characters",
         "There must be a number"
     ]